 Step 4: Write the Body

-Every ‘body’ paragraph should be solidly focused on a single evidence.
+Every ‘body’ paragraph should be solidly focused on a single piece of evidence.
 Make sure to include references and facts to support each of your claims.
 Use the so-called rule of thumb: every time you make a claim that isn’t a typical one for the subject, support it.
 One of the best ways to cope with it lies in reverse.
 Make sure your evidence leads you and your readers to your arguments.

 Here is a good example of the case: